kiranharidas187/documents/src/docusaurus/docs/joining-a-session.md

 -   Unmute your [microphone](#setting-up-bigbluebutton-meeting) only when necessary.

--   Maintain a neat background and attire before your turn on your [background](#setting-up-bigbluebutton-meeting).
+-   Maintain a neat background and attire before your turn on your [webcam](#setting-up-bigbluebutton-meeting).

 -   Use respectful language while sharing any information on the [chat](#chat) and [shared notes](#shared-notes).
 Discuss only mentoring-related topics.

 - Don't remove any information shared by the host and other participants from the [shared notes](#shared-notes).

-- Turn off your [whiteboard](#whiteboard)  unless the host asks particpants to use it.
+- Turn off your [whiteboard](#whiteboard)  unless the host asks participants to use it.

->:::note
+>:::info
 >To learn more, see [BigBlueButton Help](https://docs.bigbluebutton.org/).